About Seven Months Earlier

 “Estrella’s is on York.”
 He corrected her back as he dipped again, coating the tamale.

 “No that’s on Yucca.
 And they do Serrano brownies– Hey!”
-She freaked as he popped the piece in his own mouth.
+She freaked as he popped the piece into his own mouth.

 “Oh wow…” The full taste of it hit him.
 He dipped another bit of the tamale, forgetting about her.
 She snatched it from him and ate it, letting some sauce dribble down her chin, down her neck.
 He remembered why he was there.
 He leaned in and began to nibble it off her skin, those soft young lips of his following a little drizzle that slid down toward her breast.
 He pushed her skirt up with his left hand and reached back with his right, dipping the tamale end, letting the sauce drip on her thighs.
 She leaned back as he kissed that sauce off too.
 She closed her eyes and slipped into a groove, her slow rocking moves inviting his kiss.
 Suddenly, she jerked up, whacking his head into the steering wheel.